Office Phone: (540) 432-4255

 - A.A., Jefferson Community College, Louisville, Kentucky, 1982.

 - Together in the Work of the Lord: A History of the Conservative Mennonite Conference.
 Vol. 47 in Studies in Anabaptist and Mennonite History.
 Harrisonburg, Virginia: Herald Press, 2014.

 - “‘I Submit’:Daniel Kauffman and the Legacy of a Yielded Life.”
 In The Activist Impulse: Essays on the Intersection of Evangelicalism and Anabaptism, edited by Jared S. Burkholder and David C. Cramer, 129-155.
-Eugene, Or.: Wipf and Stock, 2012.
+Eugene, Oregon.: Wipf and Stock, 2012.